doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 - Click the link to the admin page
 - Log in (credentials in config.php)
 - Optionally create a web page the home directory that non-admins will see (e.g., htdocs/YOURLS/index.php)
-- Remove the uneeded files from the YOURLS directory, such as "setup.php", "readme.html", the sample files, the git folders, etc.
+- Remove the unneeded files from the YOURLS directory, such as "setup.php", "readme.html", the sample files, the git folders, etc.

 ### Lychee
 Lychee is a photo management tool.
 We are going install an older version to keep things simple.
 The latest version is intended to be installed using npm, beyond the scope of our limited environment.
 Attempts to 'brew install npm' failed on building the dependencies.